nicktaras/state-pilot/README.md

 ````

-Unsubscribe from an entire store.
+unsubscribe from an entire store.

 ````javascript